blackducksoftware/hub/docker-compose/README.md

 There are the services that will require the proxy password:

+* jobrunner
+* registration
+* scan
 * webapp
-* registration
-* jobrunner

 ### External PostgreSQL Settings

-The external PostgreSQL instance needs to initialized by creating users, databases, etc., and connection information must be provided to the _webapp_ and _jobrunner_ containers.
+The external PostgreSQL instance needs to initialized by creating users, databases, etc., and connection information must be provided to the _hub-webapp_, _hub-scan_, and _hub-jobrunner_ containers.

 #### Steps